British Choirs on the Net

 • Ashton Singers, Winchester, Hampshire The Ashton Singers is a chamber choir of about 35 singers and was founded in 1969 by its present conductor, Julian Macey.
 The choir is based in Winchester, England and gives concerts mainly in the Winchester area.
 Its repertoire includes music from all periods, both sacred and secular, but it has a particular affinity for Renaissance and Baroque choral music.
 The choir sings the services in Winchester Cathedral for a day each year and in other cathedrals from time to time.

-• Athenaeum Singers, Warminster, Wiltshire: e-mail only: contact: Paddy Yerburgh This vibrant, non-auditioning choral society of 80+ voices is well known for its outstanding performances of the major choral repertoire, using professional orchestras and soloists of national standing.
+• Athenaeum Singers, Warminster, Wiltshire This vibrant, non-auditioning choral society of 60+ voices is well known for its outstanding performances of the major choral repertoire, using professional orchestras and soloists of national standing.

 • Atherstone Choral Society, Warwickshire 70-voice non-audition SATB choir with a tradition of singing with orchestras, brass and military bands.
 Bach to Beatles repertoire.
 Rehearsals: term-time Monday nights.
 Concerts quarterly.